 § MTV must cross down the centerline of structures

-§ MTV speed may not exceed 8 km/hr (5 mph) when crossing structures
+§ MTV speed may not exceed 5 mph when crossing structures

-4. The Office of Design (Pavement section) will analyze the existing pavement and provide recommended hopper loads and suitability of MTV use for placing underlying base and intermediate HMA courses.
+4. The Pavement Design section will analyze the existing pavement and provide recommended hopper loads and suitability of MTV use for placing underlying base and intermediate asphalt mix courses.
 Similar analysis will be made for surface course of single-lift resurfacing projects.

-5. Central Construction will report results of above analyses to project engineer, who informs the contractor.
+5. The Office of Construction and Materials will report results of above analyses to project engineer, who informs the contractor.

 Mat Smoothness Machine

 Several contractors have used Terex (Cedarapids) MS‑3 or MS-4 Mat Smoothness Machines on paving and resurfacing projects.
-This is an HMA material receiving hopper and elevator that deposits hot HMA into the paver hopper.
+This is an asphalt material receiving hopper and elevator that deposits asphalt mix into the paver hopper.
 Use of this equipment allows for a more consistent paver operation by providing some surge capacity for paver, only on a much smaller scale than MTVs.
 In some cases, it can also help re-mix material and minimize segregation.

-It weighs approximately 8 500 kg (18,800 pounds) empty and has a hopper capacity of 1.7 cu m (2.22 cubic yards).
+It weighs approximately 18,800 pounds empty and has a hopper capacity of 2.22 cubic yards.
 Weight restrictions are not a concern with this piece of equipment.